sghsri/my_desktop_widgets/README.md

 ## My Desktop widgets
-Powered by Übersicht, coffeescript, and python these are some static widgets I've either downloaded, tweaked or written custom
+Powered by Übersicht, coffeescript, jsx and python these are some static widgets I've either downloaded, tweaked or written custom